MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlElasticPoolDatabase.md

 ```

 ### -DatabaseName
-Specifies the name of the nextref_database that this cmdlet gets.
+Specifies the name of the SQL Database that this cmdlet gets.

 ```yaml
 Type: String